Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 You can choose anything to be your password, but it is recommended that it is at least 16 characters long.

+# Precautions

+Although you are able to edit notes manually without using the safenotes script, this is highly unadvisable, as it could lead to corruption.
+For instance, safenotes will use the file name for date of creation reference, so if you manually rename the note, safenotes will no longer be able to tell when it was created.